paulm29/memetics/README.md

 ## Development steps:

-0. Change database connection settings in pom.xml, especially mysql.memetics.svc
-1. npm install
-2. mvn package
-3. set up the memetics-local run configuration in IDEA and run
+You will need to create an application-private.yml file containing secrets and run with this profile.

-4. For e2e tests, you many need to update protractor: `npm update protractor -g`
+For e2e tests, you many need to update protractor: `npm update protractor -g`

 ### Run configurations: